JereKuusela/valheim-infinity_hammer/README.md

 If "Disable loot" is enabled, destroying creatures or structures won't drop loot.
 This can be useful to get rid of very high starred creatures that crash the game when killed.

-Blacklist can be used to avoid destroying critical objects like locations.
-For example `hammer_config remove_blacklist LocationProxy`.